+The surface-water and groundwater records published in this report are for the 1999 water year that began October 1, 1998, and ended September 30, 1999.
 A calendar of the water year is provided on the inside of the front cover.
-The records contain streamflow data, stage and content data for lakes and reservoirs, water-quality data for surface and ground water, and ground-water-level data.
+The records contain streamflow data, stage and content data for lakes and reservoirs, water-quality data for surface water, and ground-water-level data.

+The locations of the stations and wells where the data were collected are shown in figures 1 and 2.
 The following sections of the introductory text are presented to provide users with a more detailed explanation of how the hydrologic data published in this report were collected, analyzed, computed, and arranged for presentation.